Charl-AI/Charl-AI.github.io/src/blog/pandoc/index.md

 We will come to the `metadata.yml` and `default.html` files in a second, but first, let's focus on `blg`.

-## `blg`: the beating heart of this project
+## `blg`: the beating heart of this project <a name="3"></a>

 The `blg` bash script does all the heavy lifting.
 Conceptually, it performs a tree map, converting all markdown files in `src/` to html files in `build/`.
 Since pandoc embeds the assets into the built html, we can simply skip over all non markdown files.
-The full script can be found here, but for brevity, I'll just show the important bit:
+The full script can be found [here](https://github.com/Charl-AI/Charl-AI.github.io/blob/main/scripts/blg), but for brevity, I'll just show the important bit:

 ```bash
 pages=()